MonetDB/MonetDB/buildtools/doc/windowsbuild.rst

 java
 ----

-Also known as MonetDB Java, this component provides both the MonetDB JDBC driver and the XRPC wrapper.
+Also known as MonetDB Java, this component provides the MonetDB JDBC driver.
 This component is optional.

 testing
 -------